-Smartphones monitor food portions for better nutritionDecember 21st, 2012 in Health /
+Smartphones monitor food portions for better nutritionDecember 21, 2012 in Medicine & Health / Health

 (Medical Xpress)—Family feasts, office parties and celebrating with friends find many people questioning how to control the amount they indulge in for the holiday season.
 The answer may be forthcoming, as researchers in LSU's College of Engineering and the Pennington Biomedical Research Center are working to help control food intake through smartphone technology.